Chicago sports travel guide

 The best food in Chicago

-Chicago has a well-deserved reputation as one of the country’s foremost food cities, so while you visit, sample some of the specialties you can’t get at home — many of which are available at the stadiums and arenas.
+Chicago has a well-deserved reputation as one of the country’s foremost food cities, so while you visit, sample some of the specialties you can’t get at home — many of which are also available at the stadiums and arenas.

 Note: For restaurants that have multiple locations, we’ve supplied the address of the store that’s located in or closest to the Loop.